cjacker/opensource-toolchain-8051/README.md

 * SDK
 * Flashing/Programming tool

-Unfortunately, most 8051 products lack of debugging support, although a little models today support IAP, but it's depend on commercial software solution and not widely used by developers. for STC 8051, the opensource toolchain is SDCC(compiler) + stcgal/stcflash(ISP tool).
+Unfortunately, most 8051 products are lack of debugging support, although a little models today support IAP, but it's depend on commercial software solution and not widely used by developers. for STC 8051, the opensource toolchain is SDCC(compiler) + stcgal/stcflash(ISP tool).

 ## SDCC compiler
+There are 2 common used C compiler for 8051 MCU, one is C51 (with keil IDE), a commercial close-source compiler provided by ARM, and one is SDCC, an opensource high quality 8bit c compiler.

+I do not want to compare SDCC vs C51 here, there are also not much difference between them.
+In my opinions, I prefer the opensource one.

-Please refer to [SDCC](http://sdcc.sourceforge.net/) for more information, most linux dist. today already ship SDCC in their repositories, please use APT or YUM to install it according to your dist.
+Please refer to [SDCC](http://sdcc.sourceforge.net/) for more information, most linux dist today already ship SDCC in their repositories, please use APT or YUM to install it according to your dist.

 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed and the building process is very simple: